Difference between kindle.com and free.kindle.com

 If you send to the kindle.com address, Amazon will try to deliver via the 3G (mobile) network if Wi-Fi is unavailable.
 However, for 3G delivery, Amazon will charge a small fee for each article delivered.
 That's why many opt for the free.kindle.com delivery, even if their device has 3G support.
 It's also why we recommend free.kindle.com delivery - we do not want our users, many of whom are unaware of this difference, to be hit with unexpected charges.

 Kindle 3G-only users

-For older Kindle models which don’t have Wi-Fi, the @kindle.com address is the only way to get automatic delivery (downloading the MOBI and transferring it via USB is the other option, and doesn’t cost anything).
+For very old Kindle models which don’t have Wi-Fi, the kindle.com address is the only way to get automatic delivery (downloading the MOBI and transferring it via USB is the other option, and doesn’t cost anything).

 To summarise, the vast majority of users can receive articles without any trouble using the @free.kindle.com variant of their Kindle email address.
 The @kindle.com variant is usually only desirable for owners of 3G Kindle devices who need delivery over 3G and are happy to pay Amazon for the privilege.

 Disabling 3G delivery

 You can disable 3G delivery by setting your 'Maximum Charge Limit' to zero from the Manage your Kindle page.
 This will force Wi-Fi delivery, which is free.
 Follow the steps below:

 - Log in to the Manage your Kindle page: UK users, US and international users.